hmerrett/retro-scripts/README.md

-# Silly scripts

-## Useful scripts for retro computing.
+# Useful scripts for retro computing.

-### floppy-image-archive.sh
+## floppy-image-archive.sh

-#### a quick and easy way to archive a local folder to floppy images readable by a DOS pc and arj
+### a quick and easy way to archive a local folder to floppy images readable by a DOS pc and arj

 Usage: `./floppy-image-archive.sh <source directory> <destination directory>`